-As an actor, Kristin Linklater has played many of Shakespeare’s women (Lady Macbeth, Maria, Queen Margaret, Emilia, the Nurse, Titania) and a few of his men (notably King Lear).
-She has created and performed solo pieces, played in experimental theatre productions (Clytemnestra’s Tears and Ovid’s Metamorphoses) and appeared as Euripides’ Hecuba at the Culture Project NY in 2005.
+As an actor, Kristin Linklater played many of Shakespeare’s women (Lady Macbeth, Maria, Queen Margaret, Emilia, the Nurse, Titania) and a few of his men (notably King Lear).
+She created and performed solo pieces, played in experimental theatre productions (Clytemnestra’s Tears and Ovid’s Metamorphoses) and appeared as Euripides’ Hecuba at the Culture Project NY in 2005.

-She has written two books: Freeing the Natural Voice (first published in 1976 by Drama Publishers), and revised, expanded and re-published in 2006 as Freeing the Natural Voice: Imagery and Art in the Practice of Voice and Language.
+She wrote two books: Freeing the Natural Voice (first published in 1976 by Drama Publishers), and revised, expanded and re-published in 2006 as Freeing the Natural Voice: Imagery and Art in the Practice of Voice and Language.
 With Freeing Shakespeare’s Voice (pub: 1992 TCG) her books have sold over 200,000 copies and are leading textbooks in the field.
 Freeing the Natural Voice has been translated into German, Russian, Italian, Korean, Spanish and Polish, with Finnish, French and Mandarin translations pending.

-Kristin has published several articles on voice and has lectured and given workshops in the U.S., the UK, Europe, Russia, Taiwan and China.
-Since 1965 she has trained over 200 teachers in her methods; they teach in a majority of the actor-training programs in the U.S., and in Australia, England, Germany, Italy, Belgium, Finland, Spain and Russia.
+Kristin published several articles on voice and has lectured and given workshops in the U.S., the UK, Europe, Russia, Taiwan and China.
+Since 1965 she trained over 200 teachers in her methods; they teach in a majority of the actor-training programs in the U.S., and in Australia, England, Germany, Italy, Belgium, Finland, Spain and Russia.

 Kristin Linklater’s teacher-training process is lengthy and rigorous.
 Those who are finally designated as Linklater teachers have undergone between three and five years of personal training; including fulfilling the Pathway to Designation prerequisites; observing classes taught by Linklater Master Teachers and participated in an intensive ‘how to teach’ program taught by Linklater herself.
 This is a six-week, two-part program that spans two years.

-In 2013 Kristin retired from Columbia as Professor Emerita and returned to her native Orkney where in 2017 she was proud to be made an Honorary Fellow of the Univeristy of the Highlands and Islands.
+In 2013 Kristin retired from Columbia as Professor Emerita and returned to her native Orkney where in 2017 she was proud to be made an Honorary Fellow of the University of the Highlands and Islands.
 In 2014 the Kristin Linklater Voice Centre opened its doors to a fully residential voice retreat centre offering a variety of voice and text courses throughout the year.